-The RSS-pricing methodology is a value-based methodology that relies on a combination of forecast market prices and costs associated with new capacity resources, rather than aiming to capture the actual cost of providing these services.
-Therefore, the primary risk for BPA is that the "true" value of providing these services will be more or less than the established rate.
-This pricing approach makes the sale of RSS no different from that of any other service or product BPA sells into the open market.
-Moreover, there is currently no transparent and/or liquid market for such services, which makes after-the-fact measurements of the "true" value difficult.
-BPA does not intend to quantify the cost of each operational decision, which means that BPA is not able to measure the cost of following a customer's load separately from the cost of following its resources when a customer is taking some combination of RSS.
-Therefore, in addition to the difficulty in quantifying the after-the-fact value difference between the price paid and the "true" value, it would be extremely challenging, if not impossible, to measure the difference between the price received by BPA and the cost incurred by BPA.
+6 The RSS-pricing methodology is a value-based methodology that relies on a combination of 7 forecast market prices and costs associated with new capacity resources, rather than 8 aiming to capture the actual cost of providing these services.
+Therefore, the primary risk 9 for BPA is that the "true" value of providing these services will be more or less than the 10 established rate.
+This pricing approach makes the sale of RSS no different from that of any 11 other service or product BPA sells into the open market.
+Moreover, there is currently no 12 transparent and/or liquid market for such services, which makes after-the-fact 13 measurements of the "true" value difficult.
+BPA does not intend to quantify the cost of each 14 operational decision, which means that BPA is not able to measure the cost of following a 15 customer's load separately from the cost of following its resources when a customer is 16 taking some combination of RSS.
+Therefore, in addition to the difficulty in quantifying the 17 after-the-fact value difference between the price paid and the "true" value, it would be extremely challenging, if not impossible, to measure the difference between the price 18 19 received by BPA and the cost incurred by BPA.

 The total forecast cost of RSS is about \$1 million annually.
-See Power Rates Study Documentation, BP-22-FS-BPA-01A, Tables 9.2.
-The magnitude of the risk of miscalculation of these RSS costs is not large enough to affect TPP calculations.
+See Power Rates Study Documentation, BP-26-FS-BPA-01A, Table 9.2.
+The magnitude of forecast error for these RSS costs is not large enough to affect TPP calculations.

-4.3.3 Qualitative Risk Assessment Results
+1 4.3.3 Qualitative Risk Assessment Results